 Factory-made buildings are more energy-efficient than traditional buildings because issues such as airtightness, thermal bridging, and quality of the finishes construction can be dealt with by working with the manufacturers and solving technical problems early in the design: rather than following the traditional approach of designing a building and then trying to solve problems with its performance.
 The controlled factory environment combined with a highly skilled workforce and precision manufacturing delivers consistent quality.

 By manufacturing offsite at their factory in Bedford, Vision Modular Systems are able to deliver sustainable homes at a pace 50 per cent faster than traditional methods.
 Costly and time-consuming snagging issues are also avoided thanks to Vision Modular Systems’ production line process which enables the company to benchmark quality at numerous stages of the manufacturing process.

-The continuity of this team working together drove a culture of innovation and continuous improvement enabling the entire project to be delivered from first concept sketch to handover in just 39 months.
+The continuity of this team working together drove a culture of innovation and continuous improvement enabling the entire project to be delivered from first concept sketch to handover in just over 3 years.
 The modular construction also resulted in a 40 per cent reduction in embodied carbon compared to traditional construction methods, with a significant reduction in waste, and improved quality control to ensure higher performance through operation.